cherngroupUVA/ML-NEGF-Holstein/README.md

-# ML-NEGF-Holstein
+# Repository Structure and Data Description

 A ML framework to predict the electronic forces of the square-lattice Holstein model coupled to two electrodes.

-Repository Structure and Data Description

 -------------------------------------------------
 Training Data